Welcome to Plastic Cloud Edition - the Plastic SCM hosted solution.

 What happens if I accidentally remove a repository in Plastic Cloud?

 Don't panic.
 Your data is still there.
-Just contact support and we will help you reconnect the repository.

 Where is Plastic Cloud hosted?